zhangzjn/trackingImgLabel/README.md

 # **trackingImgLabel**
 ----------------------
-TrackingImgLabel is an automatic graphical image annotation tool with a video as input, which uses a tracking algorithm to track the object.
-You can only label the first frame of the video, then the tracking algorithm will automatically track the objects.
+TrackingImgLabel is an automatic image annotation tool with video input, which uses tracking algorithm to track the object.
+You can label the first frame of the video, then the tracking algorithm will automatically track the objects.
 Written in **python3.5**, using **opencv3** and **PyQt5**.
 Annotations can be both saved as XML files in PASCAL VOC format**(object detection task)** and classification images**(classification task)**
-**tracking method** KCF(if you want to inprove the result, then change a better tracking algorithm)
+The **tracking method** we used is KCF(if you want to improve the result, change a better tracking algorithm)
 <p align="center">
   <img src="pic/interface.jpg", width="480">
 </p>

-# **Installation**
+## Installation
 -------------------
-## Ubuntu
+### Ubuntu
 tested in ubuntu16.04, anaconda3-4.1.1.
 link:[[download anaconda]](https://repo.continuum.io/)
 after you installed anaconda(PyQt5 included), you must continue install opencv3 by the following commands